rami3l/pacaptr/README.md

 - Please note that `cask` is for `macOS` only.

-- Be careful when a formula and a cask share the same name, eg. `docker`.
+- Be careful when a formula and a cask share the same name, e.g. `docker`.

   ```bash
   pacaptr -Si docker | rg cask